-As a public interest law firm that advocates as an engine for social change, NHI acts as both a representative of environmental interests and a counselor to the ultimate custodians, managers and regulators of water resource assets.
-We represent conservation interests in complex, multi-party negotiations over the allocation of natural resources.
-Yet, somewhat uniquely, we operate both within and outside of the policy-making institutions.
-We typically bridge across institutional boundaries, often working in creative partnerships with other governmental and non-governmental organizations.
-Whereas these government agencies and the private resource custodians are often absorbed by the urgent at the expense of the important, NHI has the advantage of being able to take the longer view and illuminate the transformational solutions that loom beyond the conventional planning horizon.
+Somewhat uniquely, NHI operates both within and outside of the policy-making institutions.
+We typically bridge across institutional boundaries, often working in creative partnerships with other governmental and non-governmental organizations, including the ultimate custodians, managers and regulators of water resource assets.
+Whereas these government agencies and the private resource custodians are often absorbed by the urgent needs and short-term gains, NHI has the advantage of being able to take the longer view and illuminate the transformational solutions that loom beyond the conventional planning horizon.
 We endeavor to keep a seat at every table and a voice in every forum, recognizing that constructive engagement with the custodians and managers of both public and private resources is indispensable.
 Our job is to find solutions.
-To do that, we must progressively develop new approaches, processes and institutional arrangements.

 NHI is never capacity limited because NHI’s pool of talent is not limited to its resident staff.
 Instead, we populate the project teams with a full range of top level experts recruited from a world-wide network and tailored to the specific needs of each individual project.
 This network includes NHI Staff and Board of Directors, as well as our affiliates, consultants and partner organizations.